slsa-framework/slsa/docs/spec/draft/source-requirements.md

 There exists an identity management system or some other means of identifying actors.
 This system may be a federated authentication system (AAD, Google, Okta, GitHub, etc) or custom (gittuf, gpg-signatures on commits, etc).
-SCPs SHOULD pick one and use a single identity management system when issuing content in provenance attestations.
+SCPs SHOULD pick one and use a single identity management system when issuing source provenance attestations.

-The SCP will use these identities to:

--   Implement actor-based rules (such as requiring review from code experts).
--   Record contributors to a code revision process (in git, this may differ from what is in the commit metadata).
--   Refer to actors in issued source provenance attestations.
+When there are conflicting identity claims the authenticated identity MUST be used.
+For example in a single git commit the "author", "committer," and the gpg signature's "user id" may be different, and they may all be different than the authenticated identity used to push the commit to the SCP.

 ### Revision process